 Further, the net losses we incur may fluctuate significantly from quarter-to-quarter and year-to-year, such that a period-to-period comparison of our results of operations may not be a good indication of our future performance.
 Even if we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.
-Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our shareholders' equity and working capital.
+Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our shareholders' equity (deficit) and working capital.

-We will require substantial additional financing, and a failure to obtain this necessary capital when needed on acceptable terms, or at all, will force us delay, limit, reduce or cease one or more of our product development plans, research and development programs for our product candidates, or other operations or commercialization efforts.
+We will require substantial additional financing, and a failure to obtain this necessary capital when needed on acceptable terms, or at all, will force us to delay, limit, reduce or cease one or more of our product development plans, research and development programs for our product candidates, or other operations or commercialization efforts.

 The development and commercialization of biopharmaceutical products is capital intensive.
-We are advancing our product candidates through research, preclinical and clinical development, including our global, pivotal Phase 3 clinical trial for rilonacept for the treatment of recurrent pericarditis, named RHAPSODY, our global Phase 2 clinical trial for mavrilimumab for the treatment of giant cell arteritis, or GCA, our Phase 2a clinical trial for KPL-716 for the treatment of prurigo nodularis, our exploratory Phase 2 clinical trial with KPL-716 in diseases characterized by chronic pruritus, and our Phase 1 clinical trial with KPL-404 in healthy volunteers.
+We are advancing our product candidates through research, preclinical and clinical development, including our global placebo-controlled Phase 2/3 clinical trial of mavrilimumab in severe COVID-19 pneumonia and hyperinflammation, our Phase 2b doseranging study of vixarelimab in prurigo nodularis, and our Phase 1 clinical trial with KPL-404 in healthy volunteers.

 We expect our expenses to increase in connection with our ongoing activities as we continue the research and development of our product candidates, establish and expand our sales, marketing and distribution capabilities, infrastructure and organization, or enter into agreements with third parties to conduct one or more of these commercialization activities.
-In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant additional commercialization expenses related to manufacturing, product sales, marketing and distribution.
-As our product candidates progress through development and towards commercialization, we will need to make milestone payments and, if successful, eventually make royalty payments to the licensors and other third parties from whom we have acquired our product candidates.
-Furthermore, we expect to continue to incur additional costs associated with operating as a public company.
+The FDA accepted the sBLA for rilonacept in recurrent pericarditis with priority review and assigned a PDUFA goal date of March 21, 2021.
+Upon approval from the FDA, if any, of the sBLA, we will assume the sales and distribution of rilonacept for the approved indications in the United States and would evenly split profits on sales with Regeneron, after deducting certain commercialization expenses subject to specified limits.
+We expect to incur significant additional commercialization expenses leading up to and after marketing approval for rilonacept or any of our other product candidates related to manufacturing, product sales, marketing and distribution.
+As our product candidates progress through development and towards commercialization, we will need to make milestone payments and, if successful, eventually make profit-split or royalty payments to the licensors and other third parties from whom we have acquired our product candidates.
+Furthermore, we expect to continue to incur costs associated with operating as a public company, including with respect to increased compliance and disclosure obligations as a result of becoming a large accelerated filer effective as of December 31, 2020 and no longer being an emerging growth company as of that time or a smaller reporting company as of January 1, 2021.

 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed on acceptable terms, if at all, we will be forced to delay, limit, reduce or cease one or more of our product development plans, research and development programs for our product candidates, or commercialization efforts.
 We also may not be able to expand our operations or otherwise capitalize on our business opportunities, or may be required to relinquish rights to our product candidates or products.